 - Individuals and community groups must work with their registered neighborhood association to apply for grants.
 Not a neighborhood association yet?
 No problem.
 You can apply now.

 - A complete list of existing registered neighborhood associations is available online.

 - For more information on establishing an association in your neighborhood, or questions related to the grant application process, contact René Halasy.

 Application Deadline: Wednesday, March 14, 2018, at 5 pm

 - All applications must be submitted to RNeighbors via email.

 - Applicants must complete an application and attach necessary supporting documentation.
 Please read all of the instructions carefully before filling out the application.
 It is extremely important to fill out the application form properly.
 If in doubt, ask questions.

 - If your request is approved, you must adhere to your application and the Grant Agreement throughout the grant’s duration.
 For Project Grants this includes the project scope and budget worksheet.

-- This year we’ll be highlighting each neighborhood who is awarded a grant in a video presentation.
-Scheduling a time to work with RNeighbors and the videographer will be necessary so we can tell your project’s success story.
+- Again this year we’ll be highlighting neighborhoods awarded a grant in a video presentation.
+Scheduling a time to work with RNeighbors and the videographer may be necessary so we can tell your project’s success story.